Dexamethasone Sodium PhosphatePronunciation

-Dexamethasone Sodium Phosphate injection, 10 mg/mL-For intravenous and intramuscular injection only.
+Dexamethasone Sodium Phosphate injection, USP 10 mg/mL is for intravenous or intramuscular use only.

-Dexamethasone Sodium Phosphate injection can be given directly from the vial, or it can be added to Sodium Chloride Injection or Dextrose Injection and administered by intravenous drop.
+Dexamethasone Sodium Phosphate injection, USP can be given directly from the vial, or it can be added to sodium chloride injection or dexrose injection and administered by intravenous drip.

-Solutions used for intravenous administration of further dilution of this product should be preservative free when used in the neonate, especially the premature infant.
+Solutions used for intravenous administration or further dilution of this product should be preservative-free when used in the neonate, especially the premature infant.

 DOSAGE REQUIREMENTS ARE VARIABLE AND MUST BE INDIVIDUALIZED ON THE BASIS OF THE DISEASE AND THE RESPONSE OF THE PATIENT.

-The initial dosage of dexamethasone sodium phospate injection varies from 0.5 to 9 mg a day depending on the disease being treated.
+The initial dosage of Dexamethasone Sodium Phosphate injection varies from 0.5 to 9 mg a day depending on the disease being treated.
 In less severe diseases doses lower than 0.5 mg may suffice, while in severe diseases doses higher than 9 mg may be required.

 The initial dosage should be maintained or adjusted until the patient's response is satisfactory.
 If a satisfactory clinical response does not occur after a reasonable period of time, discontinue Dexamethasone Sodium Phosphate injection and transfer the patient to other therapy.